 David Hunt who was producing news programming for the LGBT community for radio station KPFK in Southern interviewed Charles Stewart, then a leader of the interracial group Black and White Men Together.

-At the time of the interview, Fauntroy and Donna Brazile (pictured above) another organizer, (And yes the SAME Donna Brazile of the Democratic National Committe who served as the interim chairperson for the Democratic National Committee in spring 2011, and assumed that role again in July 2016, until February 2017) would remain steadfast in their efforts to exclude gays and lesbians from speaking at the march.
+At the time of the interview, Fauntroy and Donna Brazile (pictured above) another organizer, (And yes the SAME Donna Brazile of the Democratic National Committee who served as the interim chairperson for the Democratic National Committee July 2016, until February 2017 after the Hillary Clinton, Bernie Sanders and Debbie Wasserman Schultz scandal) would remain steadfast in their efforts to exclude gays and lesbians from speaking at the march.

 In the interview with Hunt, Stewart was quick to counter the notion that there was a rift between the African American and LGBT communities.
 He noted that 17 of the 20 members of the Congressional Black Caucus had endorsed a federal civil rights measure for gays and lesbians. .